TeknoVenus/ProcessMonitor/README.md

 Copy the generated output file to `<this-repo-dir>/results_gui/results.js` (must be called results.js for now)

 Load the index.html file - a timeline of the observed processes should appear.

+Note it may take a few minutes for a timeline to load, especially for longer captures with lots of data.
+Be patient!